ThinkR-open/isc-proposal-licence/proposal_licence.md

 As [stated in Miles McBain
-proposal](https://github.com/ropensci/unconf17/issues/32) for a unconf workshop around this topic, a number of developers use licence without a deep knowledge of what these licences precisely imply.
-And even if, a lot of other questions can arise.
+proposal](https://github.com/ropensci/unconf17/issues/32) for a unconf workshop around this topic, a number of developers use licence without a clear knowledge of what these licences precisely imply.
+When one wants to chose a licence, a lot of questions can arise.
 For example:

   - How do the dependencies to a package impact the choices when it comes to Licensing?